dmcglinn/quant_methods/lessons/git_introduction.md

 from the terminal.
 Newer installs of git ship with an editor called nano In the bash terminal type `nano` and hit Enter.
-If this does not bring up a text editor window in the terminal then you will need to install nano manually.
+If this does not bring up a text editor window in the terminal then you will need to reinstall git and chose to use the nano editor for commit messages.
+Alternatively you can download nano directly from here:

-Download the program from here:
 <http://www.nano-editor.org/dist/v2.2/NT/nano-2.2.6.zip>
 Unzip the file and paste the files that have either a .exe or .dll extension in the directory: `C:/Windows/System32/`